Last Updated on

 Neck Size and Shape

 - Is the fretboard flat or does it have a radius (curved)?
 Most manufacturers make a radius, and flat version so be sure to check before purchasing.

 - Is the neck wider than usual?
-For example, Classical guitars and 12 String Guitars usually have wider fretboards and need a capo made to accommodate this.
+For example, Classical guitars and 12 String Guitars usually have wider fretboards and need a sepecial design or model to accommodate this.

 - Tuning stability.
 Some models lend themselves to more reliable intonation.
-If this is critical for you want to make sure the capo your purchasing lends itself to stable intonation.
+If this is critical for you want to make sure the one you are purchasing lends itself to stable intonation.

 Size of the capo

 - How important is it to be able to change your capo quickly?
 For some, this is extremely important, for others, it’s a matter of convenience.
-If having a capo that you can quickly set and adjust is essential, you may be willing to sacrifice some other feature so that you can have the quick change capability.
+If quickly setting and adjusting is essential to you, it may be worth it to sacrifice some other feature so that you can have the quick change capability.

 Placement of the Capo

-- Always place the capo close to the fret to get the best tone.
+- Always place close to the fret to get the best tone.

-- Don’t place the capo towards the back of the fretting area.
+- Don’t place towards the back of the fretting area.

-- Don’t allow the capo to be sitting diagonally in the fretting space it should be parallel to the fret.
+- Don’t allow to be sitting diagonally in the fretting space it should be parallel to the fret.

 Alternatives to the standard Capo

 Many manufacturers now offer half size or partial capos.
-If you are looking to further your alternate tunings both the Shubb partial capo and the Kyser short-cut capo are excellent options for only setting the capo for 3 of the 6 acoustic guitar strings.
+If you are looking to further expand your alternate tuning's both the Shubb partial and the Kyser short-cut capos are excellent options for fretting 3 of the 6 acoustic guitar strings.